 A multidisciplinary education that prepares students for careers in emerging areas of healthcare.

-As a graduate from DCHI, you are equipped with key competencies in both rehabilitation theory and clinical skills, as well as health administration expertise.
+Students are equipped with key competencies in both rehabilitation theory and clinical skills, as well as health administration expertise.
 Internationally-renowned faculty will educate you in the art and science of medicine and health care so you are prepared to provide ethical, holistic, culturally competent, and population-based, collaborative care.
 Dedicated to excellence and imbued by a sense of purpose, faculty engage in scientific investigation and evidence-based practice, and model spiritual and moral values throughout our research and teaching.
 We will prepare youto be a leader who is well-equipped to advance your field of study.
 We value a culture of inclusion and openness for faculty, staff and students, and our community partners in pursuit of teaching/learning, scholarship, research and service locally, nationally and globally.

 Our new and innovative 72-credit PhD in Health Sciences program offers courses for international students to complete a program of advanced study with an emphasis in Physical Therapy, Speech Language Pathology, Public Health, or Health Care Administration, and related areas.
 The well-planned educational programs prepare you for careers in academia, research, grant writing, and cutting-edge delivery of clinical services.
 The PhD program will start in Fall 2021, and will ultimately include cohorts of international students from China, the Middle East and areas within Asia.